 Fuerteventura is an island which can be easily discovered if you rent a caravan.
 Driving to the west coast, you can see spectacular sights, where the waves crashing to the rocks.

 What can be more romantic than spending the night with gazing the stars?
 The Sicasumbre astronomical observation point is one of the best places to enjoy the starry skies in Fuerteventura.
 Bring warm clothes with you, as the temperature goes down during the night and enjoy the most marvellous spectacular.

 How does a Caravan trip look like, let’s see a scheduled program

 1st day - Arrival & getting to know each other

-Afternoon arrival, pick a taxi at the airport and head to the campers, help you in the takeover, give you full introduction and we / you drive to Corralejo.
+Afternoon arrival, we pick you up at the airport and take you to the campers, help you in the takeover, give you full introduction and we / you drive to Corralejo.
 We invite you for a welcome drink in the rooftop bar of Bristol Sunset (itt majd minden napnál futni kellene képeknek, később videóknak, tehát legyen olyan a layout légyszi).
 We talk a bit about what is waiting for us in the week ahead, then we go to the surf school to choose the equipment.
 It’s up to you if you go alone or with the group, but we will definitely have some fun in the city.
-Do some shopping for breakfast, and spend the night in Corralejo in a spot right on the beach just across Lanzarote.
+We’ll also do some shopping for breakfast, and we spend the night in Corralejo in a spot right on the beach just across Lanzarote.

 2nd day - The journey begins